xuyuji9000/linux-playground/bash/How-Program-Loads.md

 - Understand ELF format

+  - How does this format support loading into memory?

 - What does execution context contains?

 - How execution context is setup based on executable file?